haran2001/CS252_assignment/README.md

 7. The ID returned by fork() is 0, then the child process has been returned.
 8. If the ID is positive then the parent process is returned.
 9. If ID is negative then the pipe has failed.
-10. The entire process takes place in two parts, the parent process and child process.
+10. The entire process takes place in two parts concurrently, the parent process and child process.
-11. The parent process takes place first and is reponsible for reading the content from the source and writing it into the read buffer.
+11. The parent is reponsible for reading the content from the source and writing it into the read buffer.
-12. The child process is next and reads the contents of the read buffer and writes it into the target file.
+12. The child process reads the contents of the read buffer and writes it into the target file.
 13. The child terminates, followed by the parent and the program ends.

 **Additional Instructions** :
-1. Clone the repo using
+1. Clone the repository using
     ```
     git clone https://github.com/haran2001/CS252_assignment
     ```